 Monument to Giuseppe Mazzini, Bronze monument on Aventine Hill in Rome, Italy.

-The sculptor Ettore Ferrari received the commission for this monument in 1902, but political disputes delayed the project significantly.
-It finally was unveiled in 1949, decades after the original commission was given.
+The sculptor Ettore Ferrari received the commission for this monument in 1902, but political disputes and opposition from the Vatican delayed the project for decades.
+It was finally unveiled in 1949, nearly half a century after the original commission.

 The community of curious travelers